 If you're unable to use the online form for any reason, you can complete our PDF application form and equal opportunities PDF form instead.
 The University reserves the right to increase fees in line with inflation based on the Retail Prices Index or to reflect changes in Government funding policies or changes agreed by Parliament.

-For Further information and an application form contact Simon Tresidder, the Programme Lead for SKE courses via email on: email@example.com
+If you have any for further queries, please contact the Programme Lead for the SKE courses via email on: Tracey.Goodyere@bcu.ac.uk.

 There are no course fees.
 A National College of Teaching and Leadership bursary of £115 per week is available for eligible course participants.
 Additional, discretionary bursaries of up to £85 per week may be available, depending on an individual meeting eligibility criteria.